Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 client4_20250918_174816_fedora_45458.log written

 ### Discussion
-The first two estimates are correct.
+Send time is good.
+Process time ranges from 400 to 1000 usec.
 Not sure if my response time is correct or not, since the clock drift is pretty bad.
 The actual T4 - T3 is already 2 ms.

 ## 6.3 How long, in milliseconds, did you estimate for the read requests and their response
 message transmissions?
 How long do they actually take?
 Briefly comment on the